-Students have to complete quizzes in each course before taking the course exam
+o Students have to complete assignments in each course before taking the course exam Quizzes:

-Students will be awarded the diploma in Telugu after they earn an overall combined GPA of 2.0 based on the evaluation weightages across the various methods/metrics.
+Students have to complete quizzes in each course before taking the course exam Students will be awarded the diploma in Telugu after they earn an overall combined GPA of 2.0 based on the evaluation weightages across the various methods/metrics.
+Course Descriptions:

-DTL 301: Introduction to Prabandham - 3 Texts

-This course introduces one of the greatest genres of Telugu Literature, i.e., the Prabandha.
+DTL 301: Introduction to Prabandham This course introduces one of the greatest genres of Telugu Literature, i.e., the Prabandha.
 This variation of kavya is rich in its language, texture and imaginative descriptions and showcases the intricacies of the language.
 It exhibits that even when a story is ordinary, it is the manner of writing that makes the text immensely palatable and impressive.

-DTL 302: Introduction to Aesthetics - Rasalankaras

-This course introduces the theory of Rasa which is essential in the understanding of a classical text.
+DTL 302: Introduction to Aesthetics - Rasalankaras This course introduces the theory of Rasa which is essential in the understanding of a classical text.
 Every student of literature must study various aspects of aesthetics to understand and appreciate literature.
 One of the most dominant components essential for such understanding is the Theory of Rasa.

-DTL 303: Introduction to Telugu Novel - 3 Novels

-This course introduces some important aspects of Modern Telugu Literature such as the development of novel which brought modernity in subject, form and perspective to Telugu Literature.
+DTL 303: Introduction to Telugu Novel This course introduces some important aspects of Modern Telugu Literature such as the development of novel which brought modernity in subject, form and perspective to Telugu Literature.
 At the same time, it gives glimpses into the alternative literature, i.e., Oral Literature of the masses.

-DTL 304: Introduction to Folk Literature

-A Very important aspect of Telugu literature is its Folklore with multiple dimensions.
+DTL 304: Introduction to Folk Literature A Very important aspect of Telugu literature is its Folklore with multiple dimensions.
 The study of Folk Literature which is mostly by anonymous writers has a widerange of concepts from Ballads to Lullabys; from Epics to regional Folk and dialectic folk traditions.
 Any study of literaturewhich does not include Folk literature will be incomplete.
+ELECTIVES:

-DTL 401: Padakavitha

-Padakavita, the lyrical poetry is a major component of Telugu literature which has influenced music, dance and literature of the neighboring States.
+DTL 401: Padakavitha Padakavita, the lyrical poetry is a major component of Telugu literature which has influenced music, dance and literature of the neighboring States.
 Padakavita as a genre has enriched Telugu literature for more than 600 years and has influenced the structure of Carnatic Music and at least, two to three forms of different classical forms of dances in the Peninsular India.

-DTL 402: Classical Prose Literature

-This course gives a glimpse into the lesser known aspects of classical literature to complete the repertoire of the earlier ages.
+DTL 402: Classical Prose Literature This course gives a glimpse into the lesser known aspects of classical literature to complete the repertoire of the earlier ages.
 Prose and Poetry hold equally dominant positions in Literature.
 Right from Nannaya till the modern age all classical poets have employed proportionate prose appropriate to their works.

-School of Languages

-Department of Telugu Language

-4. Certificate in Telugu Language
+School of Languages Department of Telugu Language Certificate in Telugu Language Program Description:

 Certificate Program is designed to familiarize students with various aspects of Telugu literature, i.e. Prose, Poetry, Grammar, Prosody and different genres of poetry.
 The Program helps students understand the evolution of Telugu literature from the time of Trinity to modern era.
 The Program establishes firm footing in elements of prosody and poetics.

-Required Courses: Total of 3 courses (2 core mandatory and 1 elective).
+Duration: One Year (2 semesters per year) Required Hours: 135 Hours Required Courses: Total of 3 courses (2 core mandatory and 1 elective).
 This program does not require internship or externship. -The educational programs offered does not lead to a profession, occupation, trade, or career field requiring licensure in this state.

-Interagency Language Roundtable (ILR) Level 1 - Elementary Proficiency
+Interagency Language Roundtable (ILR) Level 1 - Elementary Proficiency ADMISSION REQUIREMENTS AND CRITERIA: